Bowdoin College

 Bowdoin College is located in Brunswick, Maine.
 It is a private not-for-profit, 4-year or above institution.

-From Wikipedia: Bowdoin College ( ) is a private liberal arts college in Brunswick, Maine.
-When Bowdoin was chartered in 1794, Maine was still a part of the Commonwealth of Massachusetts.
-The college offers 35 majors and 40 minors, as well as several joint engineering programs with Columbia, Caltech, Dartmouth College, and the University of Maine.
-The college was a founding member of its athletic conference, the New England Small College Athletic Conference, and the Colby-Bates-Bowdoin Consortium, an athletic conference and inter-library exchange with Bates College and Colby College.
-Bowdoin has over 30 varsity teams, and the school mascot was selected as a polar bear in 1913 to honor Robert Peary, a Bowdoin alumnus who led the first successful expedition to the North Pole.
-Between the years 1821 and 1921, Bowdoin operated a medical school called the “Medical School of Maine.”
+From Wikipedia: Bowdoin College ( BOH-din) is a private liberal arts college in Brunswick, Maine, United States.
+It was chartered in 1794.
 The main Bowdoin campus is located near Casco Bay and the Androscoggin River.
 In addition to its Brunswick campus, Bowdoin owns a 118-acre (48 ha) coastal studies center on Orr’s Island and a 200-acre (81 ha) scientific field station on Kent Island in the Bay of Fundy.
+The college was a founding member of its athletic conference, the New England Small College Athletic Conference, and the Colby-Bates-Bowdoin Consortium, an athletic conference and inter-library exchange with Bates College and Colby College.
+Bowdoin has over 30 varsity teams, and the school mascot was selected as a polar bear in 1913 to honor Robert Peary, a Bowdoin alumnus who claimed to have led the first successful expedition to the North Pole.

 Overview of institution